igr/paywent/doc/structure.md

 + `client` - automatically generated client.
 + `client-example` - example of clients usage.

+Clean architecture.
+Dependencies:

++ Interface module depends only on other interfaces.
-Clean architecture, separated in modules.
-No implementation depends on the other implementation, only on interfaces.
++ Implementation module depends only on other interfaces.
++ Boot module provides implementation.

+What is questionable?

++ While all APIs are pure functions, they do not declare the dependencies.

 ## Verbs, no Nouns!

 Services are **verbs**.
 I don't use anemic services.

-Unfortunately, Java do not offer much syntax sugar, hence the `invoke()` method is called explicitly.
+Java do not offer much syntax sugar, hence the `invoke()` method is called explicitly.

 ## Queue